 Active in Boston, Mass.; Bar Harbor, Me.

-Collection size: ca. 8.0 linear ft. (partially microfilmed on 3 reels)
+Collection size: 3.2 linear ft. (partially microfilmed on 3 reels)

 Collection Summary: Letters, sketches, sketchbooks, notebooks, scrapbook on John Singer Sargent, photographs, glass negatives, and printed materials.